 Blank Children's Diagnostics, a hospital outpatient department of UnityPoint Health – Des Moines – Iowa Methodist Medical Center, is a group of diagnostic pediatricians that assess challenging or unusual pediatric patients.
 As background knowledge and medical history is essential to diagnosis, the diagnostic team works closely with your primary care physician to determine a clinical diagnosis and formulate a treatment plan.

 We review all previous and new laboratory results, x-rays, medical history and physical information to make a diagnosis.
 We may contact other sub-specialties within Blank Children's Hospital and throughout the country to discuss your child's case.
 It is our expectation that after a diagnosis has been made, your child's care will return to their primary care physician.

 About Our Providers

-The Diagnostic Clinic is led by Stephen Elliott, DO, PhD, FAAP.
+Blank Children's Diagnostics is led by Stephen Elliott, DO, PhD, FAAP.
 Dr. Elliott has been at Blank Children's Hospital since 1977 as a pediatric hematology/oncology specialist and also serving patients in general pediatrics and infectious diseases.
 During that time he has also been involved with a variety of community organizations.
 He is founder of the Central Iowa Pediatrics Club, and is a member of the Iowa Oncology Research Association and the North Central Cancer Treatment Group.

 Becoming a Patient